open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 The following template file uses a deamonset for it's configuration (docs/recipes/ec2-eks-metrics-go-adot-ampamg)[prometheus-daemonset.yaml].

-AWS Fargate does not support Deamonsets so you can use the following template (docs/recipes/ec2-eks-metrics-go-adot-ampamg)[prometheus-fargate.yaml] if your cluster was setup with AWS Fargate.
+AWS Fargate does not support deamonsets so you can use the following template (docs/recipes/ec2-eks-metrics-go-adot-ampamg)[prometheus-fargate.yaml] if your cluster was setup with AWS Fargate.

 #### Edit your template file